udacity/create-your-own-adventure/english/necklace/necklace.md

 After making about 3 necklaces,
 I realized this is will be the next big hit of the 22nd century, so I decided to make a startup marketing to those individuals who are into fashion as well as having a sweet tooth.
+But then I realized that all of it was in vain and all I had done could not benefit me at least and the society as a whole.